joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/04/10/business/dealbook/trump-tariff-pause-questions.html

 **Barcelona's front three are a ruthless counter-attacking machine - this is why**\
-`Barcelona are on course for a treble this season and owe it in part to their incredible front three`\
+`Barca are on course for a treble this season and much of that is due to the play of their incredible front three`\
 https://nytimes.com/athletic/6269412/2025/04/10/barcelona-raphinha-lewandowski-yamal-counter-attack-analysis/

 **NBA Awards Watch: What should and will happen with MVP, All-NBA and other honors**\